 One of the most important aspects of investment planning is asset allocation—your portfolio’s mix of equities, fixed interest and other securities.
 You may hold these assets directly, or collectively, within funds.
 We believe a majority of portfolio returns over time can be attributed to achieving the right balance of assets for your personal situation and goals.
 After all, if you need long-term portfolio growth to fund your investment objectives, an all-cash portfolio may not the best investment choice for you.
 A financial adviser may be able to help you explore your investment options both for long-term financial planning and tactical investment choices.
 Fisher Investments UK may be able to evaluate your situation and recommend an investment asset allocation we think is right for your situation and goals.

 Avoiding emotional or shortsighted investing decisions is often a difficult task for an investor—luckily this is not something that you have to do on your own.
 Fisher Investments UK can help qualified investors—those with £250,000 or more of investable assets—by recommending an asset allocation fit for their financial goals and situation.
-Contact us today to speak with one of our qualified financial professionals or download some of our educational content to learn more.
+Contact us today to speak with one of our qualified financial professionals or download some of our educational content as the first of our ongoing insights to learn more.

 Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.